-Rome’s oldest monument with NO tourist on the horizon
+Rome’s oldest monument with NO tourists on the horizon

 Some 100 meters away from Santa Maria in Cosmedin, beneath the Ponte Palatino, one of the oldest monuments in Rome awaits its visitors!
 But no one arrives.

-It seems that Rome does not pay adequate care to Cloaca Maxima’s historical significance, so it looks like a trash site mainly attracting the homeless people.
+It seems that Rome doesn’t pay adequate care to Cloaca Maxima’s historical significance, so it looks like a trash site mainly attracting homeless people.
 It is apparently the place where they feel no one will disturb them!

 When bizarre sites become the mainstream attraction, there is something very contradictory about it